absorensen/numbers_go_brrrr/m1_memory_hierarchies/s3_computational_graphs.md

 tensor.
 Instead, I accumulate in a local variable, which will hopefully be kept in a register.

 Think back!
 Where is the register located?
 And why can it be problematic to accumulate the sum in the output tensor?

+??? note "Registers"

+    Registers are located right next to the ALU (arithmetic logic unit).
+The ALU does math, whereas the register supplies the data.
+A register is the memory located physically closest to the ALU and is thus the fastest memory we can use.

 The bias is the same.
 But that does mean we are writing to the same output element twice.
 Let's move the bias calculation into the matrix multiplication loop. ```linear_optimized``` moves the bias to just